beginning of content

 How is endometrial cancer diagnosed?

-If you have symptoms that might be caused by endometrial cancer, your doctor will start by asking you questions about your symptoms, your health and any history of cancer in your family.
+If you have symptoms that might mean endometrial cancer, your doctor will ask about your health, symptoms and family history of cancer.

-As well as doing a general examination, your doctor will do a pelvic examination.
-This includes using a medical tool called a speculum to look inside your vagina, similar to doing a cervical screening.
-They will also feel your uterus by placing 2 fingers inside your vagina and their other hand on your abdomen.
+This includes using a medical tool called a speculum to look inside your vagina.
+They may also feel your uterus by placing 2 fingers inside your vagina and their other hand on your abdomen.
 You can ask for a nurse or support person to be present during this examination.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.